Me speaking about Living with Less Plastic from the GIY stage at Bloom in the Park 2019

 - Sustainability on a Shoestring

 If you’re a company I charge €200 for a 60 minute talk.
-To date I’ve presented to staff in Deloitte and Autodesk.
+To date I’ve given talks to or on behalf of the following organisations.

 Consultancy – I am also available to do home or work visits with individuals and organisations on how to move towards sustainable living and businesses.
 If you’d prefer just adhoc advise as and when you need it then consider supporting my work with a monthly donation via the website Patreon